-TE 817P Basic Instructional Theory into Practice 2-3 hoursBased on the work of Dr. Madeline Hunter, this course translates instructional theory into action.
-It will assist teachers as lates instructional theory into action.
+TE 817P Basic Instructional Theory into Practice 2-3 hours

+Based on the work of Dr. Madeline Hunter, this course translates instructional theory into action.
 It will assist teachers as they expand their competency in teaching to an objective, selecting objectives that are appropriate to individual students, monitoring learning, and adjusting instruction and teaching for retention and transfer.